hperrin/tunnelgram/README.md

 If you'd like to find me:

-* Follow me on Twitter at https://twitter.com/SciActive
+- Follow me on Twitter at https://twitter.com/SciActive
-* Email me at hunter@sciactive.com.
+- Email me at hunter@sciactive.com.
-* Find me on GitHub at https://github.com/hperrin and https://github.com/sciactive.
+- Find me on GitHub at https://github.com/hperrin and https://github.com/sciactive.
-* Or send me a message on Tunnelgram at http://tngm.me/hperrin.